openfaas/openfaas.github.io/_posts/2025-04-16-local-llm-openfaas-edge.md

 Pros for self-hosted models:

 * Tools such as [Ollama](https://ollama.com), [llama.cpp](https://github.com/ggml-org/llama.cpp), [LLM Studio](https://lmstudio.ai) and [vLLM](https://github.com/vllm-project/vllm) make it trivial to run LLMs locally
-* A modest investment in 1 or 2 NVIDIA GPUs such as 3060 or 3090 can give you access to a wide range of models
+* A modest investment in 1 or 2 Nvidia GPUs such as 3060 or 3090 can give you access to a wide range of models
 * Running on your own hardware means there are no API costs - all you can eat
 * You have full control over the model, and can choose to use open source models, or your own fine-tuned models
 * You have full control over the data, and can choose to keep it on-premises or in a private cloud